Crisis heightens regional tensions in Spain

 “In Andalucia once the government is established it won’t have any choice but to make a pact with the central government because it needs financing and to pay its providers.
 Andalucia also has the highest unemployment rate in the country so it urgently needs policies to generate jobs,” said Jose Ramon Pin, professor at the IESE business school.

-Leftist parties and labor unions have accused the central government of violating the constitution by increasing control over regional spending.
+Leftist parties and labour unions have accused the central government of violating the constitution by increasing control over regional spending.

 But Pin, a former member of parliament who signed the 1978 Constitution, said that changes so far made by the PP were purely technical.